W47K3R9/SpectralDev/README.md

 That has the consequence, that everything related to the tuning of the oscillators has to be protected and made thread safe.

+## Setup and function calls

+-> This needs to be evaluated and checked.

+1. Prepare to play: The DAW sends this signal right before transmitting the first buffers or on DAW config changes.
+2. Process buffer: The DAW provides the plugin with an audio stream (a buffer filled with floats) Further the update parameters block will be called sequentially in that function too.
+3. Release resources: Called when unloading the plugin.
+Since I manage everything via RAII nothing has to be done here.
+4. Reset: Can be overwritten and will stop any playback of ongoing sounds.
+Although the documentation says that this function *may* be called by the host and LogicPro doesn't call it...

+All functions will (hopefully) only be called sequentially.

+According to a first research the actual call sequence is as follows:
+- prepareToPlay(maxBufferSize): called before Playback (according to some users depending on the DAW even several times
+- processBuffer(samples, numSamples): repeatedly called during Playback numSamples doesn't have to be the same as maxBufferSize.
+- releaseResources(): no default behaviour, could be called after playback or when unloading (or never?).
+The plugin should be able to manage it's resources on destruction.

+For me that means that I will have to focus on prepare to play and process buffer.

+releaseResources can essentially be left empty because I release all resources during destructuion.

+**Concrete setup requirements**

+1. Prepare to play:
+- Reset all buffers!
+- Mute the oscillators!
+- Set action done flags to true to trigger the first playback

+2. Process buffer:
+- Update parameters
+- Will call the main processing loop that fills the calculation input buffer and the output buffer that the DAW receives.
+- Triggers calculation (and therefore checks for calculation sync primitives action done flag)

+That means setting the action_done flags of the sync primitives to true may at worst be called twice which has no negative side effects.